 At the end of my D.C. trip, I boarded a flight to Raleigh.
 I was on my way to High Plains, the heart of our Sappony community, which lies along the North Carolina-Virginia border.
 For two weeks, I had been on the road, traveling across Indian Country to report a story on tribal consultation and consent — a tribal nation’s right to have a say over what happens to its sovereign lands and waters.
 I had been stewing over the inequities my tribe continues to face because it is denied the federal recognition, and subsequently the sovereign rights, that I was reporting on.
 Pulling into the driveway of my great-grandparents’ home — known to my community as the Big House — that anger began to fade.
 It was replaced by something else.
 Not that desire I voiced along the Anacostia, the desire for alternate past and futures, but the thing I wish Peck had sought to capture more of in his work: I was greeted by hugs and handshakes, love and warmth, the heart-breaking sense of togetherness that a year-and-a-half of pandemic life had robbed from us.
 It’s not that my gripes with our political and legal reality had dissipated — we deserve federal recognition and so much more.
 But at that moment, surrounded by our people, the ones who had somehow survived all the violence and chaos that eventually followed that flotilla of Spanish ships, I couldn’t help but let slip a faint smile.
 Standing there, watching my 95-year-old grandfather’s eyes twinkle at the sight of all of us together again, I realized that what I sought from Peck, and what I seek from anyone trying to tell the disturbing tale of the past, is the recognition of a simple truth, one that cannot be denied no matter how hard any American tries: we are here.

 Nick Martin is a member of the Sappony Tribe.
-He works as the Indigenous Affairs desk editor at High Country News and as a contributing editor at The New Republic.
+He works as a senior editor at National Geographic and was previously the Indigenous Affairs editor at High Country News.